Estimating the Number of Infected Cases in COVID-19 Pandemic: Appendix

 The actual number of cases that have accumulated but not being discovered before the report date consists of missing cases during the previous $T$ days and those even earlier cases, which has an expected value

 \eqref{equation:trueType1} indicates that the mean number of type I cases equals the product of the mean daily infected cases of type I and the mean length of the incubation period, which is consistent with the ideal case discussed in Section~\ref{section:delayedCounts}.
+This, along with \eqref{eq:InequalTypeI}, suggests that the length of the post-report time window should be around the mean of the incubation periods.
 Let $T=(1+\epsilon)\mu$, then we have the following error bound for the estimated number of cases of type I

 It follows that the relative error of the estimate satisfies

 For a given $\mu$, one can pick $\epsilon$ to optimize the above bound.
 For example, when $\mu=7$, one can take $\epsilon=0.07$ to achieve a relative error bound of about 7\%.